U.S. firm Middleby buys renowned British cooker maker Aga

-LONDON (Reuters) - Aga Rangemaster AGA.L, the maker of the range cooker which is often a feature of British country homes, is being sold to American kitchen equipment company Middleby (MIDD.O) for $201 million.
+LONDON, July 15 (Reuters) - Aga Rangemaster, the maker of the range cooker which is often a feature of British country homes, is being sold to American kitchen equipment company Middleby for $201 million.

 The two firms said the deal announced on Wednesday would enable Aga, with around $400 million in annual revenues and more than 2,500 employees, to benefit from Middleby’s global distribution network, while also saving costs.